 If you wanted to you could have bought Legal & General shares for less than 25p in March of 2009.
-Of course few investors were willing to invest in anything, let alone a finance company, at the exact point in which so many thought the financial world was about to end.
+Of course, few investors were willing to invest in anything, let alone a finance company, at the exact point at which so many thought the financial world was about to end.

 Today the shares stand at 240p.
 Any investors who were smart enough or crazy enough to invest at the market low would have seen capital gains of more than 960% in just five and a half years.